5hwb/Old-Hangul-Input-Method/README.md

 This is a Javascript-based IME for typing archaic Korean Hangul letters (e.g. ㅸ, ㅿ, ㅵ) easily in a Unicode-compliant manner.
 Works in all standards-compliant Web browsers!

-Currently, Old Hangul Input Method supports typing characters in the 'Hangul Jamo' Unicode block.
-The 'Hangul Jamo Extended-A' and 'Hangul Jamo Extended-B' characters are currently unsupported for the time being.
-Nevertheless, pull requests to implement these additional characters are always welcome.

 ## How to run

 1. Download this repository to your device.